ericmitt/IotPnp/bugbash.md

 <!-- markdownlint-disable MD033 -->
-# IoT Plug and Play Samples Bug Bash instructions for the Summer Refresh 2020 release
+# IoT Plug and Play Samples Bug Bash instructions for the GA Sept 30th 2020 release

 ## Intro

-IoT Plug and Play Summer Refresh is the Public Preview Refresh leading upto GA later this year.
+IoT Plug and Play will be GA the Sept 30th 2020.

-This bug bash is focused on the new IoT Hub features, SDKs, and tooling.
-We have quickstarts in various languages ready, for device and service scenarios - with more languages and advanced tutorials coming soon.
+This bug bash is focused on the  IoT Hub features, SDKs, and tooling.
+We have quickstarts in various languages ready, for device and service scenarios.

 ### BugBash support and feedback

-- Use the teams channel [PnP Public Preview BugBash](https://teams.microsoft.com/l/channel/19%3a0b9d0f166a3d41c69ce90fcca7631962%40thread.skype/PnP%2520Public%2520Preview?groupId=dcc1ac84-f476-4c96-8034-b2d77e54c8bf&tenantId=72f988bf-86f1-41af-91ab-2d7cd011db47) to ask for help.
+- Use the teams channel [PnP GA BugBash](https://teams.microsoft.com/l/meetup-join/19%3ameeting_M2I2NDc5OGItZmU4MC00MWU4LWE1MTQtNDI2YWE0MTlmZmYx%40thread.v2/0?context=%7b%22Tid%22%3a%2272f988bf-86f1-41af-91ab-2d7cd011db47%22%2c%22Oid%22%3a%22a43f0cf6-a7bc-4985-aa0b-37503f8ea92a%22%7d) to ask for help.
 There will be team members answering questions during the BugBash.

 - If you have bugs or feature request, please use this [Bug Template](https://msazure.visualstudio.com/One/_workitems/create/Bug?templateId=221e542f-3428-49ba-951b-5ba1dce3f9a9&ownerId=1e65a829-00c0-4dc9-8088-d41678a0d033).
 You can query existing bugs in this [PnP BugBash Query](https://msazure.visualstudio.com/One/_queries/query-edit/07523176-81f2-4eb3-a795-8a483cd30310/)

 ### Getting started, environment and tooling

 #### Docs

-- The pnp docs are available in the staging URL: [IoT Plug and Play documentation](https://review.docs.microsoft.com/en-us/azure/iot-pnp/overview-iot-plug-and-play?branch=pr-en-us-120981).
+- The pnp docs are available URL: [IoT Plug and Play documentation](https://docs.microsoft.com/en-us/azure/iot-pnp/).
 To provide feedback use this [PR in docs](https://github.com/MicrosoftDocs/azure-docs-pr/pull/120981), your github account must be registered in the MicrosoftDocs org.

-> Not all the articles have been updated, please do not provide feedback on articles not updated in July.

 #### IoT Hub

-- The required hub version is only available in the following regions: canary (EastUS2EUAP, CentralUSEUAP) and production (Japan East, Central US and North Europe).
+- The required hub version is only available in the following regions: canary (EastUS2EUAP, CentralUSEUAP) and production (ESD 1-4).
 For Canary either use a Canary enabled subscription to create an IoT Hub or request access to the `IOTPNP_TEST_BY_MAIN` subscription, via the Teams channel mentioned above.
 - Create S1 IoTHub in any of these regions to get started.
 - Use the latest API version: 2020-05-31-preview